TP4458/Readme-genarator/README.md

 # 09 Node.js Challenge: Professional README Generator

+## Description

+This application uses the command line to dynamically create a professional README.md file. it uses the inquirer.js package to to display a series of promts and read and save user's input.

 ## Your Task

 When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
 This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.